rubberpirate/rust-edr/README.md

 # Rust EDR - Linux Endpoint Detection and Response System

 A lightweight, high-performance Endpoint Detection and Response (EDR) system built in Rust for Linux systems.
-This EDR provides real-time monitoring, threat detection, and automated response capabilities through a CLI interface.
+This EDR provides real-time monitoring, threat detection, automated response capabilities, and **comprehensive forensics tools** through a CLI interface.

 ## 📋 Table of Contents